 Engaging stakeholders effectively, including individual citizens and service users Newcastle's partnership approach to welfare reforms - Active Inclusion Newcastle the Council's partnership which aims to better align public, voluntary and community sector resources to support resident with the impact of the welfare reforms.
-Newcastle's responses to the Government's welfare reforms (including the impacts of the Coronavirus pandemic) • The Council supports different ways for residents to present their individual and community's concerns to elected members, for example via Ward coordination.
-We measure the quality of services for users, ensuring they are delivered in accordance with our objectives and that they represent the best use of resources, through the performance management framework and procurement and commissioning activity, as well as through feedback from Let's Talk Newcastle and surveys of residents, service users, partners and other stakeholders.
-Citylife is our resident's magazine which is published twice a year.
-Residents can also keep up to date with the city news sent direct to their inbox by signing up to e- Citylife.
-Citylife - Your council magazine The Council informs, consults and involves residents in significant decisions including service and budget changes.
+Newcastle's responses to the Government's welfare reforms Newcastle's responses to the Government's welfare reforms The Council supports different ways for residents to present their individual and community's concerns to elected members, for example via Ward coordination.
+Ward Committees and Annual Ward Events Ward Committees and Annual Ward Events We measure the quality of services for users, ensuring they are delivered in accordance with our objectives and that they represent the best use of resources, through the performance management framework and procurement and commissioning activity, as well as through feedback from Let's Talk Newcastle and surveys of residents, service users, partners and other stakeholders.
+Let's Talk Newcastle Let's Talk Newcastle Citylife is our resident's magazine which is published twice a year.
+Residents can also keep up to date with the city news sent direct to their inbox by signing up to e-Citylife.
+Citylife.
+The Council informs, consults and involves residents in significant decisions including service and budget changes.
 Their views are submitted to those making decisions for consideration.
-Consultations and surveys this year have included: Shaping our future together: our medium-term plan update for 2020-21 Newcastle Climate Change Call for Evidence 2020
+Consultations and surveys this year have included: Shaping our future together: our medium-term plan update for 2020-21

+Newcastle Climate Change Call for Evidence 2020

-Air Quality Public Consultation October 2019 Help shape the city's cultural future 2019 Safe Newcastle Community Safety Priorities 2020- 2021 Digital communication has become one of the preferred ways for residents to get in touch with us and find out what's going on in the city.
-Digital by Choice - A vision for consultation We have set up a dedicated Coronavirus webpage which provides support for our citizens and businesses, providing the latest government advice and available support.
-Coronavirus (COVID-19) Newcastle City Council During the ongoing and escalating situation regarding Coronavirus, council meetings taking place, were held virtually and live streamed for the public to view.
-We continue to use Facebook and Twitter as primary social media platforms and we're planning to grow this with better monitoring and analytical tools.
-As part of its consideration the need of the current and future service users in the city the Council produces a Future Needs Assessment.
-Newcastle Future Needs Assessment To promote transparency and wider engagement with Council decisions, residents can use Social Media, such as Facebook and Twitter.
-Our social networks were set up to provide information on new, events and jobs for residents, businesses and visitors.
-Newcastle's Youth Democracy Group provides opportunities for 11-18 year olds to use their elected voice to bring about social change through meaningful representation and campaigning.
-Youth Democracy Group
+- Help shape the city's cultural future 2019 - Safe Newcastle Community Safety Priorities 2020-2021 - Digital communication has become one of the preferred ways for residents to get in touch with us and find out what's going on in the city. - We have set up a dedicated Coronavirus webpage which provides support for our citizens and businesses, providing the latest government advice and available support. - During the ongoing and escalating situation regarding Coronavirus, council meetings taking place, were held virtually and live streamed for the public to view. - We continue to use Facebook and Twitter as primary social media platforms and we're planning to grow this with better monitoring and analytical tools. - As part of its consideration the need of the current and future service users in the city the Council produces a Future Needs Assessment. - To promote transparency and wider engagement with Council decisions, residents can use Social Media, such as Facebook and Twitter.
+Our social networks were set up